GodfreyGao116/Michigan-EECS280/README.md

 # EECS-280

-This repo contains labs and projects of EECS280 Programming and Introductory Data Structures.
+This repo contains five projects of EECS280 Programming and Introductory Data Structures.

 # About Honor Code
 According to the UM Academic Rules, Rights and Responsibilities,